Washington opens women’s soccer season with a 2-1 defeat at Florida

 - Seahawks Mailbag: Could Seattle trade Thomas for Mack?
 Could Shaquem Griffin earn a larger role?

+• Morgan Weaver had two goals and an assist as Washington State, at home, posted a 3-1 victory over Seattle University.
+Elyse Bennett had the other goal for WSU and Jessie Ray scored for SU.

 • Drew Warford of Snoqualmie and Cosette Anderson of Bellevue won the boys and girls titles at the Pacific Northwest Golf Association’s junior championships at TimberStone Golf Course in Caldwell, Idaho.
 Warford defeated Dennis Geissler of Burlington 2 and 1 while Anderson was a 5-and-4 winner over Angela Arora of Surrey, B.C.
 It was the second consecutive PNGA title for Warford, who also was the medalist this week.
-He’ll be a junior at Mount Si High, and won the Class 4A state title last spring.
+He’ll be a junior at Mount Si High.
 Anderson has signed a letter of intent to Elon University in North Carolina.

 NOTES

 • The Seattle Pacific volleyball team was picked to finish sixth in the Great Northwest Athletic Conference and junior outside hitter Gabby Oddo was a unanimous selection to the preseason all-conference team.
 Oddo was one of six players to receive a vote from every coach for the preseason team.
 She had 396 kills last year, setting a school record for sophomores.
 Senior SPU setter Symone Tran also was named to the team.
-Western Washington was selected as the top team.

 • In the men’s open I-K double sculls at the 2018 Masters National Championships at Lake Merritt, Calif., Art Wright and Tiger Demers, 79, of College Club Seattle took the silver medal.